fac-members/fac-slides/src/slides/tfb/po-intro/index.md

 Co-ordinate users to research with:

-- Anytime between W/C 17 Oct
+- Anytime in W/C 13 Oct
 - You'll have written questions already
 - 1 - 1 sessions, qualitative interviews
-- Aim for 4 - 12 user interviews
+- Aim for 6+ interviews

+---

+I'll send out an invite to our Discord server